Fanconi Anemia in Children

 - More frequent screenings for cancer

 - Genetic counseling, for you, your child, and other brothers and sisters.
 This is very

-- Special precautions with medications and diagnostic tests or treatments with X-ray
+- Special precautions with medicines and diagnostic tests or treatments with X-ray or

 Fanconi anemia is a life-long disease that can be life threatening.
 Work with your

-health care provider to develop a treatment plan for your child that can help him
+child’s healthcare provider to develop a treatment plan for your child that can help

-or her live as normal life as possible.
+him or her live as normal a life as possible.
 To do this: